 With broad, bi-partisan support, House Bill 106 passed and was signed into law by Gov. Brian Schweitzer in May of 2011.

-The program went statewide in October.
 The Attorney General’s Office has continued to play an important role in helping counties launch the program.
-Currently, 22 counties are running the program and more have attended Attorney General’s Office training to launch their own programs soon.The statewide statistics continue to be enormously positive: More than 115,000 tests have been administered with a 99.7 success rate.
+Currently, 39 counties are running the program and more have attended Attorney General’s Office training to launch their own programs soon.The statewide statistics continue to be enormously positive: Over 680,000 twice daily tests have been administered, with a 99.7% success rate.

 The program verifies what Montana judges have consistently required of DUI defendants – that they stay out of bars and places where alcohol is served and that they abstain from drinking.
 The 24/7 Program verifies that offenders are complying with judges orders.